Introduction

 Tips for Hiring

-- Check Licenses and Insurance: Ensure the electrician is properly licensed and insured.
+- Check Credentials and Insurance: Ensure the electrician is licensed, bonded, and insured.
+This protects you in case of accidents or faulty work.